-Present & Past Projects of the JLG, Compiled September 2016
+Present & Past Projects of the Junior League of Greenwich

-A peer-to-peer style support group that is the first and only support group of its kind in Fairfield County designed specifically for young women diagnosed with breast cancer in their 20’s, 30’s and 40’s.
-Debuting in January of 2016, the group meets monthly and is open to young women at any stage in their journey.
-The comfortable and supportive setting of the JLG is a place where a person can connect with other young women in the community and find out about local services available to breast cancer patients and survivors.
-Meetings are free and open to all young women diagnosed with breast cancer regardless of where they are in your journey.
+A peer-to-peer style support group that was the first and only support group of its kind in Fairfield County designed specifically for young women diagnosed with breast cancer in their 20’s, 30’s and 40’s.
+Debuting in January of 2016, the group met monthly and was open to young women at any stage in their journey.
+The comfortable and supportive setting of the JLG was a place for women to connect with other young women in the community and find out about local services available to breast cancer patients and survivors.

 2014 – 2018

-Workshops led by professionals in the community include Valuing Yourself, The Value of Friendships, Practice Using Your Moral Compass, and Your Digital Reputation.
+A self-esteem project designed for 6th grade girls.
+The project aimed to give girls the tools to avoid questionable situations, lessen the consequences of potential conflicts and identify lessons learned by those challenges.
+Workshops led by professionals in the community included Valuing Yourself, The Value of Friendships, Practice Using Your Moral Compass, and Your Digital Reputation.

 2012 – 2015